andersmurphy/andersmurphy-blog/resources/posts/2024-04-01-clojure-pruning-html-with-clojure-walk.md

 (require '[clojure.walk :as walk])
 ```

-The code below defines some the "patterns" for the tags and stings we want to  remove.
+The code below defines some "patterns" for the tags and strings we want to remove.

-*Note: A quirk of Malli's `:re` implementation is is uses `re-find` not `re-matches` so we need to specify `:start`/`:end` in our `blank-re` or we will match on strings that contain whitespace and other content, not just whitespace.*
+*Note: A quirk of Malli's `:re` implementation is it uses `re-find` not `re-matches` so we need to specify `:start`/`:end` in `blank-re` or we will match on strings that contain whitespace and other content, not just whitespace.*

 ```clojure
 (def blank-re    [:cat :start [:* :whitespace] :end])